sandbox-quantum/Tangelo/README.rst

    python -m ipykernel install --user --name=myenv

 Jupyter notebooks can also be displayed and executed in the cloud, with services such as Google Colab.
 This removes the constraint of building a local development envrionement, and enables users to run interactive notebooks on machines that may provide a better configuration than their own (more RAM, compute power, access to GPUs...).
+This may come in handy for users who want to get started quickly, especially for quick tests, demos and tutorials.

 Check out our `tutorials <./TUTORIALS.rst>`_ file for more details.